luke10x/schwember/docs/JOURNAL.md

 - Now uses material base color if texture is not provided
 - if material is not provided then uses green
 - Added sphere and mixamo enabled stickman, which has animation

+## 2023-10-02, Mon

+Organizing creation of plane collider into separate unit for last couple of days.